Can cities be addiction-proof by design?

 Now stop right there and think about that.
 A rich physical and social environment was enough to overpower one of the most addictive drugs ever.
 The earlier experiments with rats in isolation showed how a drug can overpower all other instincts, including survival.
 Now Rat Park had shown that powerful though it was, the drug was not the cause of addiction.
 The cause was the cage.

-By the way, Stewart McMillan created a great Web comic about the Rat Park experiment.
-That's well worth a look.
+By the way, Stuart McMillan created a great web comic about the Rat Park experiment that's well worth a look.

 In his Ted talk, Johann Hari gives multiple lines of evidence that we're not so different from rats.
 In his view, the war on drugs actually promotes rather than fights addiction.
 It literally cages people for drug use.
 Then, through the stigma of a felony conviction, it cuts them off from easy access to jobs, places to live and normal society.
 It is making the problem worse, not better.